nikhilputhumana/ClimaTrack/README.md

 # Weather App - ClimaTrack

-A Flutter App to view the present and next two day's climate for the given location.
+A Flutter App to view the present climate and forecasts next two day's climate for the given location.
 Shows basic details like:
 * Temperature
 * Humidity
 * Wind speed